 The Organization records various types of in-kind contributions for use in its programs, fundraising and administration.
-Contributed services are recognized at fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals utilizing those skills, and would typically need to be purchased if not provided by donation.
+Contributed services are recognized at fair value if the services received (1) create or enhance long-lived assets or (2) require specialized skills, are provided by individuals utilizing those skills, and would typically need to be purchased if not provided by donation.
 Contributions of tangible assets are recognized at fair value when received.
 The amounts reflected in the accompanying financial statements as in-kind contributions are offset by like amounts included in expenses or additions to property and equipment.
-In-kind contributions totaled \$81,448 for the year ended June 30, 2021.
-Contributions of items to be sold by the ReStore are not recognized as revenue until the items are sold.
+None of the in-kind contributions were monetized during the year and none had donor-imposed restrictions.
+For the year ended June 30, 2022, contributed nonfinancial assets recognized within the statement of activities included: